ewallace/ewallace.github.io/README.md

 - See links (funders/collaborators) from home page, not just "About"
 - Add funder logos on main page
-- Make protocols point to the github protocols repository
+- Make protocols point to the github protocols repository?

 Also see Issues on [the github page](https://github.com/ewallace/ewallace.github.io).